 Japanese Knotweed originates in Japan and was brought to the UK in the 19th century by the Victorian plant hunters.
-At this time is was valued for it’s speed of growth and ornamental qualities.
+At this time is was valued for its speed of growth and ornamental qualities.
 It spreads, colonises and invades everywhere it gets the slightest opportunity.
 The plant can regenerate and grow from cut or broken live stem pieces, from small fragments of rhizome, crown material and grows very quickly in the right conditions.
 A piece of rhizome roughly the size of your fingernail is capable of regenerating to form a new plant.

-Visit our detailed Japanese Knotwood Removal Guide
+Visit our detailed Japanese Knotweed Removal Guide

-Answers to all of your questions about this pesky plant!Check it out!
+Answers to all of your questions about this pesky plant!CHECK IT OUT

 Characteristics of Japanese Knotweed:

 - Knotweed starts out as a reddish/purple shoot sprouting early spring time.

 - Shoots grow quickly, up to 2cms a day forming a hollow stem.